-Cathy Hershcopf is a partner in the Firm's Bankruptcy & Restructuring practice.
+Cathy Hershcopf is a partner in the Firm's Corporate Restructuring & Bankruptcy practice.
 She joined Kronish Lieb Weiner & Hellman LLP in 1998, which was merged into Cooley Godward Kronish LLP in 2006.
 She is resident in the New York office.

 Cathy Hershcopf concentrates on debtor and creditor's rights in Chapter 11 bankruptcy proceedings and out of court restructurings and workouts, with a focus on representing buyers and sellers of real estate, inventory, intellectual property and other assets in distressed situations, debtors in technology industries, and committees of unsecured creditors in retail cases nationwide.

 During the past several years, Ms. Hershcopf has represented official committees of unsecured creditors in some of the most significant retail Chapter 11 bankruptcy proceedings throughout the country.

 Highlights of Ms. Herschopf's creditor committee representations include: